RSVP — Twin Cities Metro

 Literacy and Education

-Every Minnesota youth has an average of 2,000 hours of discretionary non-school time in a given year — roughly equivalent to a full-time job.
-Participation in after-school programs can reduce initiating drug use by nearly 46% while reducing the likelihood of skipping school by half, with the long-term benefits of improved school performance, reduced crime and welfare costs, and increased wages.
+After School: Every Minnesota youth has an average of 2,000 hours of non-school time each year–roughly equivalent to a full-time job.
+Participation in after-school programs can reduce initiating drug use by nearly 46% and reduce the likelihood of skipping school by half.
+Long-term benefits are improved school performance, reduced crime and welfare costs, and increased wages.

 Volunteers are needed for: